baobabsoluciones/cornflow/cornflow-server/cornflow/external_app/README.rst

 Cornflow
 =========

-External Endpoints
+External endpoints
 -------------------------------
-On this folder you can add external endpoints that will be merged with the rest of Cornflow Endpoints.
+On this folder you can add external endpoints that will be merged with the rest of Cornflow endpoints.

 The structure should be the same as any other endpoint.